Stewardship #

 Our focus on stewardship has guided decisions related to the Halligan Water Supply Project and has gained the project recognition as an “acceptable planned project” by Western Resource Advocates.

 All environmental impacts associated with the project, positive and negative, are thoroughly evaluated through the federal permitting process.
 Impacts are further evaluated through the state and county permitting processes.
 Appropriate avoidance and mitigation of negative impacts will be required before permits are issued.
-The environmental impacts are disclosed in a draft Environmental Impact Statement (EIS).
+The environmental impacts are disclosed in the final Environmental Impact Statement (EIS).

-The project will make every effort to minimize environmental impacts, primarily through enlargement of an existing reservoir and dam rather than constructing a new one.
+The project will make every effort to minimize environmental impacts, primarily through enlargement of an existing reservoir rather than constructing a new one.

 Additionally, the City of Fort Collins has committed to improved reservoir operations that provide minimum flows to the North Fork of the Poudre River year-round.
 Currently, the river often runs dry at various times throughout the year, which stresses fish and other wildlife.
 The minimum flows planned after the reservoir expansion will reconnect habitat that is currently segmented downstream of the reservoir.